Uzziahlukeka/mvc_pattern_try/README.md

 # mvc_pattern_try
-after learning what is a mvc pattern , i tried to make this project in MVC
+after learning what is a mvc pattern in PHP , i tried to make this project in MVC

 ### Description